Only When I Sleep

-"Only When I Sleep" is a song by Irish folk rock band The Corrs, released in September 1997 as the lead single from their second album, Talk on Corners (1997).
-The song focuses on being in love with someone and fantasizing, in your dreams, not focusing on someone in reality.
+"Only When I Sleep" is a song by Irish folk rock band the Corrs, released in September 1997 as the lead single from their second album, Talk on Corners (1997).
 The track was also included on the second issuing of the album, Talk on Corners: Special Edition (1998), and was also recorded live with an orchestra for MTV's Unplugged (1999).
 It is also featured on Dreams: The Ultimate Corrs Collection (2006).
 "Only When I Sleep" peaked at number 10 on the Irish Singles Chart, number 34 on the Australian Singles Chart, and number 58 on the UK Singles Chart.

 Critical reception

 Alan Jones from Music Week described the song as "a classy and sonically pleasing ballad performed in a style midway between Roxette and Heart.
 The family's pleasing harmonies are a plus, as is the vaguely Irish fiddling.
 An invaluable trigger to sales of their upcoming album Talk On Corners."